Your brand relies on great marketing strategies.

 - Put a human face on your brand.
 One of the more important marketing strategies… Remember to keep the “social” in social media.
 If all you do is use Facebook and Twitter to sell your products or services, you’re going to turn people off.
 Instead, tell people something interesting about your day.
 Share pictures from a recent vacation.
 Look real.

 - Avoid mistakes.
+This is one of the easiest methods to improve sales.
 Proofread your tweets and status updates.
 You could seriously embarrass yourself (and your brand) if you don’t.
 Also, you’ll look like someone who doesn’t pay attention to particulars when you post grammatical or spelling errors.
 Just take that extra minute to make sure your text is free of errors.

 - Use tools.
 Social media marketing can be a full-time job.
 If you’ve got other things to do during your business day, use tools that make it easier for you to post status updates on multiple sites.
 Take a look at services like Hootsuite and Buffer.
 They’re both free for a limited time or limited use so you get the opportunity to “try before you buy.”